Henniker Flying Club – Membership Information.

 You have access to the planes 24 hrs a day.

 There are no minimum times.
 Book for the day and fly for how ever long or short you want.

 Each member can book one weekend and one week per year.
 But that is flexible.
 If you want more, just ask.

 When joining, you are buying an equity share of the assets.
 The buy-in is $9825.
 If you leave the club and are fully vested you will get your buy-in minus 5% back.
-The club has a year to pay that back.
+The club has eighteen months to pay that back.